Sherwin Williams White Snow: Paint Color Review

 Paint Color Review of Sherwin Williams Extra White

-As for temperature, Alabaster has a soft, almost creamy warmth to it, whereas White Snow is a cleaner, MUCH more subtle approach to warmth (so subtle it’s hard to tell).
+As for temperature, Alabaster has a soft, gentle warmth, sometimes looking more like a creamy white or off-white rather than white.
+On the other hand, White Snow offers a cleaner, much more subtle approach to warmth, so subtle that it’s hard to detect.

-It would be rare that these two whites are fighting for the same project as they suit different types of finishes.
+Really, if you’re choosing between White Snow and Alabaster, wondering how they’re similar, you should be comparing other shades of white, as these are in two different ballparks.
+It would be rare for these two whites to be fighting for the same project, as they suit different types of finishes.

 Simply White trim and cabinets